sinonjs/sinon/docs/release-source/release/json-p.md

 # JSON-P

-JSON-P doesn't use `XHR` requests, which is what the fake server is concerned with.
 A JSON-P request creates a script element and inserts it into the document.

 There is no sufficiently unobtrusive way to fake this automatically.
 The best option is to stub jQuery in this case: